 How to make smart decisions

 The DECIDE framework was designed in 2008 by Professor Kristina Guo.
-It’s super simple to memorise and to apply.
+It’s super simple to memorize and apply.

 - Define the problem.
 Taking a step back to ensure you really understand the problem at hand should be the first priority when trying to make a decision.